lisaw97/The-Benevolent/README.md

-# Robinhood Clone
+# The Benevolent

 [Live Demo](https://rh-robinhood-clone.herokuapp.com/)

-A single-page Robinhood clone, where users can obtain real-time price data and additional information of stocks listed on US stock exchanges and perform buy/sell transactions on those stocks.
+The Benevolent is a single-page Robinhood clone, where users can obtain real-time price data and additional information of stocks listed on US stock exchanges and perform buy/sell transactions on those stocks.

 ## Technologies